laupontiroli/platform_api-serv/docs/exercises/exercise2.md

         ```
         ```bash
         Response code: 201 (created)
-        Response code: 404 (not found), if the product does not exist.
+        Response code: 400 (bad request), if the product does not exist.
         ```

 !!! info "GET /order"